susam/emfy/README.md

     expected, uncomment it again to enable it, save the file, restart Emacs, and then perform the above experiment again.
-With `sentence-end-double-space` set to `nil`, typing `M-e` moves the cursor moves to the end of the of first sentence (i.e., after the first period).
+With `sentence-end-double-space` set to `nil`, typing `M-e` moves the cursor to the end of the of first sentence (i.e., after the first period).
 This is what we normally expect these days.

     **Experiment B: Filling Paragraphs:** While writing text files, it is customary to limit the length of each line to a certain maximum